FelixJoseK/Dissertation-Codes-and-Files/README.md

 Mail Content - This file contains the automated mail being sent daily to give customer idea of the prices for tomorrow.

-BagOfWords - This file contains the bag of words related to the cryptocurrency and the financial markets in general
+BagOfWords - This file contains the bag of words related to the cryptocurrency and the financial markets in general.

 cleaned_dataset - It contains the dataset that is being cleaned after performing all cleaning and preprocessing steps